Below is some essential information for Singapore companies on corporate income tax and annual filing obligations.

 3. The company does not claim carry-back relief, group relief, investment allowance, research and development tax allowance, foreign tax credit and tax deducted at source.

-If your company does not qualify to file Form C-S, the company must file Form C, together with financial statements, tax computations and supporting schedules.
+If your company does not qualify to file Form C-S, the company must file Form C, together with financial statements, tax computations and supporting schedules to IRAS.

 All companies must also declare its actual income or losses in the corporate income tax form annually.

 Please note that IRAS takes a serious on late filing or non-filing of income tax form.

 For the first three consecutive Year of Assessments, qualifying companies can enjoy tax exemption on the first SGD 100,000 of the chargeable income and a further 50% tax exemption on the next SGD 200,000 of chargeable income.

 All Singapore companies can enjoy partial tax exemption unless the companies have already claimed the Tax Exemptions for New Start-Up Companies.

 The company can claim a tax deduction for operating expenses incurred one year before the first day of the financial year against its operating revenue.